-NPS would continue consultation pursuant to Section 106 of the National Historic Preservation Act with SHPO to determine the potential for adverse impacts to cultural resources from implementation of Alternative 4C.
+Consultations pursuant to Section 106 of the National Historic Preservation Act with SHPO are currently in progress.
+NPS continues to work with the SHPO to determine the potential for adverse impacts to cultural resources from implementation of Alternative 4C.
 Any mitigation arising from consultation would be adhered to.
 Consultation with federally recognized American Indian tribes that have indicated an interest in the project would continue in accordance with Section 106 and EO 13175.
 Alternative 4C would be implemented in accordance with all applicable laws and regulations concerning the protection of cultural and historical resources.